datastax/labs/dsgraph/README.md

 ### Python Driver

 To use the Python driver with your application, follow these instructions.

+Find the `dse-java-driver.tar.gz` file and expand it.
+You should see `dse-driver*.tar.gz` and`dse-graph*.tar.gz` files.
+These do not need to be expanded.

 A virtual environment is recommended, especially so that these Labs drivers don't mix or conflict with any released drivers on the same